 Hindujas Global Solutions have global delivery centres in Bogota and Barranquilla and in Mexico with a total of 1500 staff.

-Zoho’s enterprise IT management services company ManageEngine has opened two offices this year: one in Bogotá and another one in São Paulo.
+Zoho’s enterprise IT management services company ManageEngine has opened offices in Bogotá and São Paulo.
 They plan a third one in Mexico.
-The company has reportedly more than 7,000 customers across Latin America which is 2.5% of the global customer base of 280,000.
+The company has reportedly more than 7,000 customers across Latin America.
+Zoho is setting datacenters in Brazil and Mexico.

 Zensar Technologies from Pune has got a contract to work with Unicomer group based in El Salvador.
 Zensar will upgrade the Oracle business systems of Unicomer, Group which is a large multinational retail firm with 1000 stores in 24 countries.
 It has started operations in Mexico with 50 local staff in April 2019.